Marcao02/complaw-deeptech/README.md

-**This repo is undergoing a major reorganization, which will make it easier for you to understand and contribute to.**
+**This repo has recently undergone a major reorganization, to make it easier for you to understand and contribute to.
+The previous version, which contains a lot of dormant unmigrated stuff, is [here](https://github.com/legalese/legalese-compiler-legacy).**

 # Computational Contracts